Hardwood Floors & Kitchens

 What Types Are Often Used?

 Hardwood species offering tighter grain patterns are often used in kitchens as they will hide everyday damage that may occur.
 Other more open grained and lighter colored hardwoods such as Maple and Birch should be avoided unless you live in a careful household.
-In recent years designers have been taking the business by storm utilizing hand scraped, reclaimed, or distressed wood flooring.Find Hardwood Floor Contractors Near You
+In recent years designers have been taking the business by storm utilizing hand scraped, reclaimed, or distressed wood flooring.Find Hardwood Pros Near You.
+Get Up To 4 Free Quotes Today!

 If you're set on lighter colored hardwoods for the kitchen, Anderson Virginia Vintage offers a line called Olde Paint (picture right).
 They are not as distressed as other hand scraped floors but do offer some appealing characteristics that conceal damages.